Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

 In addition to spin-dependent dispersion, however, we also find substantial spin-dependent SW transfer---see spectra at the special AM momenta as well as the integrated SW in Fig.~\ref{fig:specs_t2g}(c) and (d): Spectra around momenta $\bvec{q} = (\pi,0)$ and $(0,\pi)$ are strongly spin polarized, especially within the combined $xz$/$yz$ sector.
+(In the $xy$ orbital, both spins can hop in both directions, which somewhat dilutes polarization.)
 SW is here not transferred into higher-energy incoherent features, all peaks of the ladder spectrum in contrast have a similar weight distribution.
-Instead, the missing weight of opposite spin is located in the upper Hubbard band, a many-body effect that is due to the interplay between polaronic and free holon motion.
-Spin polarization is somewhat diluted by the $xy$ orbital, where a hole sees ferro-orbital order and can hop in both directions; the $xy$ weight in Fig.~\ref{fig:specs_t2g} is consequently two-dimensional as well as identical for both spins.
+Instead, the interplay between polaronic and free holon motion moves some weight of opposite spin into the upper Hubbard band.

-\textit{Conclusions and outlook ---} We have here extended the discussion of altermagnetic symmetries to the strong-coupling case of a spin polaron formed by hole in altermagnetic Mott insulators and which also are applicable to newly designed spin-cluster altermagnets realized from strongly-correlated building blocks~\cite{PhysRevLett.134.166701}.
-Spin-split QP peaks of both spin species may be preserved if they are well separated from the rest of the spectrum, as in the Ising-like case of spin-orbital order in a $t_{2g}$-model based on LaVO$_{3}$.
-Weights of the two QPs are however generally quite different, resulting in effective spin-momentum locking.
-In an AM with Heisenberg spin-spin coupling, a single QP peak with clear spin-momentum locking is typical, while the spectral weight of opposite spin is incoherent and broad.
+\textit{Conclusions and outlook ---} We have here extended the discussion of altermagnetic symmetries to the strong-coupling case of a spin polaron formed by holes in altermagnetic Mott insulators.
+Spin-split QP peaks of both spin species, as would be expected at weak coupling, may be preserved when coupling to spin fluctuations is suppressed.
+This can happen in the case of an Ising spin background, as discussed here for a $t_{2g}$-model that could be realized in surfaces or layers of orbitally ordered LaVO$_{3}$.
+Nevertheless, weights of the two QPs are even here found to be quite different, resulting in a modification of the weak-coupling picture and in effective spin-momentum locking of the QP sector.
+Similarly, when a hole in the $3z^{2}-r^{2}$ orbital of the ILL Mott altermagnet La$_2$O$_3$Mn$_2$Se$_2$~\cite{Wei24,2025arXiv250621661G} moves mostly on one -- largely spin-polarized -- sublattice, two spin-split QP are expected.
+If the hole instead couples more strongly to spin fluctuations, as in the checkerboard model or the $xy$ orbital of La$_2$O$_3$Mn$_2$Se$_2$, the two spin-polarized QPs are replaced by a single QP peak with clear spin-momentum locking, while the spectral weight of opposite spin is incoherent and broad.